 “I’m not going to speculate on what they’re going to do,” he told reporters.

 But the rhetorical battle is playing out during a race against time.
 Reid suggested the Senate would pass its clean spending measure on Saturday, giving Republicans just over 48 hours to make its counter-offer.
 But Reid said that even if the House were to send back the CR with a favorable provision – such as the tax on medical devices, so detested in both parties that Reid referred to it as the “stupid tax” – Democrats would still reject it.
-(A Reid aide later said the majority leader was calling the idea of stripping the medical tax "stupid.")

 At the same time, both Democratic and Republican leaders reiterated Thursday that they have no desire for a shutdown; if their differences remain unresolved come Monday evening’s deadline, they could vote to extend spending for a week or so.
 Lawmakers have turned to this pressure-release maneuver in past budget crunches.